 Leaded gasoline damages the catalytic converter and the oxygen sensor system.
 Repeated use of leaded gasoline will lessen the effectiveness of the emission control system and could result in loss of emission warranty coverage.
 State and local vehicle inspection programs will make detection of misfueling easier, possibly resulting in emission test failure for misfueled vehicles.

 Octane Rating

-Volvo engines require unleaded gasoline with an (R+M)/2 octane rating (also called the Anti Knock Index, or AKI) of 87 or higher.
-This is generally equivalent to a Research Octane Number (RON) of 91 or higher.
-Volvo recommends the use of premium unleaded gasoline with an (R+M)/2 rating of 91, for improved performance and driveability at high altitudes and in hot climates.
+Volvo recommends the use of premium unleaded gasoline with an (R+M)/2 rating of 91.
+This is generally equivalent to a Research Octane Number (RON) of 95 or higher.